-Investing.com – Coinbase (NASDAQ: COIN) shares recovered some losses but traded down 6% on Monday after the platform succumbed to pressure from regulators and scrapped plans to start a business of crypto lending.
+Investing.com – Coinbase (NASDAQ 🙂 stock recouped some losses but traded down 6% on Monday after the platform succumbed to pressure from regulators and scrapped plans to start a lending business of crypto.

 The company announced its decision in a blog post on Friday.

-This was brought to light when earlier this month, crypto exchange co-founder and managing director Brian Armstrong publicly attacked the market regulator.
+As it was revealed earlier this month, the crypto exchange’s co-founder and managing director, Brian Armstrong, has publicly attacked the market regulator.

-“If you don’t want this activity, just publish your position, in writing, and apply it consistently across the industry,” Armstrong tweeted on Sept.
+“If you don’t want this activity, just publish your position, in writing, and apply it evenly across the industry,” Armstrong tweeted Sept.
 8 while noting that many other crypto companies continue to do so. offer the loan function.

 He lamented that the regulator has not provided any guidance on the products even though it threatens to sue him.

-Today’s crypto collapse added to Coinbase’s weakness.
-Bitcoin (BitfinexUSD), the largest crypto by market cap, fell more than 7% to trade just above $ 44,000, recouping some of the losses after falling to 42,547.1 earlier in the daytime.
+Today’s crypto collapse added to Coinbase’s weakness. (), the largest crypto by market cap, fell more than 7% to trade just above $ 44,000, recouping some of the losses after falling to 42,547.1 earlier today.

 Fusion media or anyone involved with Fusion Media will accept no responsibility for any loss or damage resulting from reliance on any information, including data, quotes, graphics and buy / sell signals contained in this website.
 Please be fully informed about the risks and costs associated with trading in the financial markets, it is one of the riskiest forms of investing possible.